 Bits and pieces from around the house that may otherwise be destined for landfill.
 This year we’ve used a stash of old buttons to make Christmas trees.
 You could use bottle tops, soda can rings, pieces of ribbon, jar lids; whatever you have lying around unused has the potential to be upcycled into a festive decoration.

-I hope you find these eco-friendly Christmas ideas helpful.
+I hope you find these sustainable Christmas ideas helpful.
 If you’re looking for some new year’s resolution ideas, check out this post on eco-friendly swaps for home and travel.

 Wishing you and yours a very merry green Christmas!